afunnydev/tinysociety/content/articles/2018-11-06-luxury-143-sq-ft-tiny-house-with-roof-top-deck.md

 listing:
   title: Luxury 143 sq. ft.
 Tiny House With Rooftop Deck
   description: >-
-    The Haven is a unique luxury tiny house designed by Alternative Living Spaces.
+    The Haven is 143 square feet of unique luxury designed by Alternative Living Spaces.
 At 20 feet long, this refurbished shipping container is suitable for full-time living, a guest room, pool house, or more.
   image: /img/tinyhouse-2-thehaven-sq.jpg